Geoxin/Comment_on_YSR21-SRL_by_Zhang-and-Wen/Data_D2-OBN/README.md

       _accessed on May 22, 2023 (please see timestamps of files)_
    - D2.1993.SACPZ.II.OBN.00.BHZ
    - D2.2004.SACPZ.II.OBN.00.BHZ
-4. Processed data following YSR21
-      _last modified on May 29, 2023 (please see timestamps of files)_
+4. Processed data following YSR21 (with instrument response of this comment) _last modified on May 29, 2023 (please see timestamps of files)_
    - D2.1993.II.OBN.BHZ.sac.bp
    - D2.2004.II.OBN.BHZ.sac.bp